Optimization of Connection Patterns between Mobile Phones and Base Stations using Quantum Annealing: Experiments

 In this experiment, we use the isotropic and Gaussian beam patterns shown in Fig. \ref{SINR heat map}.
 Therefore, we examine four test patterns derived from the combination of mobile phone placement and beam patterns, as shown in Table 1.

 First, we compare the number of qubits required by the two formulations for the same problem size of mobile phones and base stations.
-The hardware graph for embedding the QUBO is the Pegasus graph installed on the D-Wave Advantage6.4.
-We use the heuristic library called minorminer \cite{cai2014practicalheuristicfindinggraph}, provided by D-Wave Systems, for the embedding process.
+The hardware graph for embedding the QUBO is the Pegasus graph installed on the D-Wave Advantage 6.4.
+We consider two mapping techniques on the hardware graph.
+The first technique is minor embedding \cite{cai2014practicalheuristicfindinggraph}, which searches for chains of physical qubits that realize the logical couplings while heuristically minimizing the average chain length.
+The second technique is clique embedding, which searches for an embedding of the complete graph with the same number of vertices as the target graph.

 We generate 10 random configurations of mobile phones and base stations and construct QUBOs for each, then compare the number of qubits required.
 In this experiment, we fix the number of base stations to 3 and examine how the number of required qubits increases with the number of mobile phones.
 The results are shown in Fig. \ref{qubit comparison}.

 From Fig. \ref{qubit comparison}, it is clear that the proposed formulation requires fewer qubits than the naive formulation.
-Additionally, the increase in the number of qubits required as the number of mobile phones increases is smaller in the proposed formulation, allowing it to handle more mobile phones than the naive formulation.
 Therefore, the proposed formulation is more efficient in using qubits.
+Moreover, in the proposed formulation, the clique-embedding curve stays below the hardware limit for a larger range of $N$ than the two minor-embedding curves.
+By contrast, in the naive formulation, the minor-embedding curve continues beyond the point where the clique-embedding curve reaches the device limit.
+This pattern indicates that, for larger problem sizes, the naive formulation can remain embeddable through the flexibility of minor embedding.

 Next, we compare the accuracy of the solutions obtained from the D-Wave quantum annealer using the two formulations.
 We use the D-Wave Advantage 6.4 for QA.
+As an embedding strategy, we employ the minor-embedding technique provided by D-Wave Systems’ minorminer library.
+After taking samples from the quantum processor, the solution is refined in a post-processing step to match the original QUBO problem.
+When chain breaking occurred, which refers to the case where qubits representing the same logical variable had different values, a majority voting strategy is applied to resolve the conflict.
 We obtained 1000 samples and selected the feasible solution with the lowest cost.
 The number of mobile phones is fixed at $N=30$, and the number of base stations at $M=3$.
-We conduct the experiment using the four test patterns shown in Table 1.
-We create 100 random configurations of mobile phones and base stations for each test pattern and solve each problem on the D-Wave quantum annealer.
-The results are shown in Fig. \ref{4pattern}.
+Each base-station transmits three identical Gaussian beams whose boresights are spaced at 120° intervals.
+In the experiments, we fix the boresight offsets of the three stations to 0°, 30°, and 60°, respectively.